Thursday, October 31, 2024

 Let's start!

-BELOW: I stopped for lunch at Brasa, which serves Creole/Southern US food, like greens and cornbread.
+BELOW: I stopped for lunch at a place which serves Creole/Southern US food, like greens and cornbread.
 The sign says,

 "You don't have to be great to start